 I’m a big believer that if you want to replicate someone’s success, you need to study their process and learn from what they do.

-Abby’s hugely successful e-book, Building a Framework, has become the gold standard go-to guide both for beginner bloggers and for bloggers who want to take their income to the next level.
+Abby’s hugely successful course package, Building a Framework, has become the gold standard go-to guide both for beginner bloggers and for bloggers who want to take their income to the next level.

-It’s not just a book, it’s a complete learning experience.
-I highly recommend purchasing the Advanced Package, which includes 20 step-by-step video tutorials walking you through everything you need to know about the tech side of blogging.
+This is a complete learning experience.
+I highly recommend purchasing this course, which includes step-by-step video tutorials walking you through everything you need to know about the tech side of blogging.
 You will save yourself SO many headaches by having these at your fingertips right from the start.

 Abby is a former teacher and a really down-to-earth, approachable person, with a gift for communicating concepts in a way that is clear and understandable.
 She makes the hard stuff look easy.